nobabas/MTRN4231/README.md

 ### Opportunities for Improvement
 Due to the simipicty of the project, there are many improvements that can be made.

+The following below are some things that can be improved on for "Version 2.0":
-Such improvements can consist of an end effector with different tools on it, where it can switch each tool in and out of use, with the capacity to dig and plant seed.
-Another improvement is the making the path planning timing more efficient to reduce time delays.
-A greater dataset could have been made for YOLO11 to ensure it is consistent in detecting all the objects required.
-Additionally, instead of only using blue markers as it's main detection, it could also detect other items, such as plants or rocks in the soil.
+- End effector with different tools on it, where it can switch each tool in and out of use, with the capacity to dig and plant seed
+- Another improvement is the making the path planning timing more efficient to reduce time delays.
+- A greater dataset could have been made for YOLO11 to ensure it is consistent in detecting all the objects required.
+- Instead of only using blue markers as it's main detection, it could also detect other items, such as plants or rocks in the soil.

 ## Contributors and Roles
 (INCOMPLETE SECTION)
-Minh - Moveit
+- Minh: Moveit
   -
-Samuel - Endeffector + Brain
+- Samuel: Endeffector + Brain
   -
-Brent - Computer Vision + Transformations
+- Brent: Computer Vision + Transformations
   -

 ## Repository Structure
-The below is the repository setup that is done in github:
+The below is the repository setup that is done in github -
 - end_effector/arduino
   - Soil_moisture_reading
   - Soil_test_for_ur5e